TreebitCode/dark-duolingo/README.md

 Some element behaviors cannot be replicated using only CSS.
 In which case they are replicated as closely as possible within the given constraints.

-Some elements' `opacity` and/or `brightness` properties are altered to creare a level of contrast that is more consistent with the light mode version.
+Some elements' `opacity` and/or `brightness` properties on hover are altered to creare a level of contrast that is more consistent with the light mode version.